JMLamoreux/JMLamoreux/README.md

 - 🎓 I am currently a Senior at The University of North Carolina Wilmington, majoring in Business Administration with a concentration in Management Information Systems and a minor in Cybersecurity.
 I will be graduating in May 2024!
 I am currently searching for a job/internship!
 - 👀 I’m interested in ...
 Software and Web Development
 - 🌱 I’m currently learning ...
 Python, DevOps techniques, HTML/CSS
 - ✈️ I love to travel!
-I have been to 15 countries and 49/50 states in the USA!
+I have been to 15 countries and all 50 states in the USA!
 - 📫 How to reach me ... jmlamoreux@gmail.com

 <!---